-2. The reprocessing of single-use devices: The European Commission's proposal aims to regulate reprocessing of single-use medical devices at European level as a manufacturing activity, covered by the Medical Devices Regulation, like is the case in other major jurisdictions such as the United States.
-Applying appropriate harmonised controls and allowing the development of the reprocessing activity of single-use devices is an important step towards increasing patient safety throughout Europe.
-This proposal gives Member States the ability to permit or prohibit reprocessing and reuse of single-use devices.
-AmCham EU supports the Commission's proposal as it guarantees a better level of patient safety combined with a better level playing field, submitting all reprocessors in the whole European Union to the same rules.
+2. The reprocessing of single-use devices: the Commission's proposal aims to regulate the reprocessing of single-use medical devices at the European level as a manufacturing activity covered by the Medical Devices Regulation, as is the case in other major jurisdictions such as the United States.
+This is an important step towards increasing patient safety throughout Europe by applying appropriate harmonised controls and allowing for the development of the reprocessing activity of single-use devices.
+This proposal maintains the possibility for Member States to allow or prohibit the reprocessing and reuse of single-use devices on their territory.
+AmCham EU supports the Commission's proposal as it guarantees a better level of patient safety combined with a better level playing field, subjecting all reprocessors in the EU to the same rules.

-In contrast, the proposal made by the European Parliament to consider all devices as reusable by default is inconsistent and lacks clarity or appropriate safeguards for patient safety.
-It reverses the well-established safety principle.
+In contrast, the proposal made by the Parliament to consider all devices as reusable by default is inconsistent and lacks clarity or appropriate safeguards for patient safety.
+It reverses the well-established safety principle that, in the interest of patient safety, devices should only be considered reusable if they have been developed and tested to be reusable.
+We welcome the Parliament's proposal to have a report on the reprocessing of single-use devices after five years, as this would allow for more informed decisions on devices that can be safely reprocessed.